 Qmail is a widely used mail transfer agent that was initially developed to be an alternative for the Sendmail program.
 It is written using the C programming language and thus offers more than efficient performance.
 Qmail employs various security measurements to reduce mail spamming as much as possible and provides an easy way to set up user-defined mailing lists.
-Qmail is a public domain software and thus an excellent option for people who are searching for open source mail server software.
+Qmail is a public domain software and an excellent option for people searching for open source mail server software.

 Features of Qmail

-- Qmail is available on a plethora of platforms including Linux, Solaris, Mac OSX and BSD.
+- Qmail is available on a plethora of platforms, including Linux, Solaris, Mac OSX, and BSD.

-- Qmail allows users to manage their custom mailing lists and supports automatic prevention of mailing loops.
+- Qmail allows users to manage their custom mailing lists and supports the automatic prevention of mailing loops.

 Modoboa is a modern-day mail transfer agent which provides users with a powerful mail hosting and management platform.
 It comes with a simple yet effective web-based user interface which makes managing the mail server completely hassle-free.
-The software is known for its versatility and allows easy integration with well known MTA software such as Dovecot and Postfix.
+The software is known for its versatility and allows easy integration with well-known MTA software such as Dovecot and Postfix.
 It uses a SQL database as its central point of communication and is written using Python.

 Features of Modoboa